-Forex can offer significant opportunities, as well as risks, to traders of all experience levels.
-If you want to learn to trade forex like a pro, it is crucial that you're always fully aware of how much profit or loss you're set to make on each particular trade.
-If you can work this out before you place your trade, you can then effectively make decisions on placing stop losses, take profits, and more.
+Forex trading can offer significant opportunities to traders of all experience, but if you’ve just opened a trading account and want to learn how to trade forex like a pro, it is crucial that you are always fully aware of how much money you are risking and what results are possible on each particular trade.
+If you can work this out before you place your trade, you can then make informed decisions when setting stop loss, take profits, and more.

-To calculate the profit or loss of a trade, calculate the number of points your order has moved subtracting your open price away from your close price, and then divide the answer by point size.
-For most common pairs with Exness, the point size is 0.0001.
+To figure out the profit or loss of a trade, calculate the number of points your order has moved, subtracting your open price away from your close price, and then divide the answer by point size.
+For most pairs, the point size is 0.0001.

 The formula for this step is: